-4) If you can be linked to the college act appropriately...
+3) If you can be linked to the college act appropriately...

-Where you are clearly identifiable as being an employee of the college and/or discuss your work or college business using social media, you must behave appropriately and in ways that are consistent with the colleges values and policies, avoiding any activities which might bring the college into disrepute.
+- Where you are clearly identifiable as being an employee of the college and/or discuss your work or college business using social media, you must behave appropriately and in ways that are consistent with the colleges values and policies, avoiding any activities which might bring the college into disrepute. - Never make offensive or defamatory comments about any parents, children, members of staff or governors.
+Don't use ethnic slurs, personal insults, obscenity or behave in ways that would not be acceptable in the workplace which could bring the college into disrepute, break the law and leave you open to prosecution and/or disciplinary action.